helxplatform/appstore/README.md

 Example:
 pip install -r /home/user/tycho/requirements.txt
 ```

 You can use the commands packaged in `make` to configure and run the appstore.
+The below command is a way to
+start appstore development server.

 ```bash
 # configure environment variables, see above or .env.sample